Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

-Many of the examples of vertical systems in the previous sections are steady state systems of reaction networks with mass-action kinetics; see \Cref{fig:networks}.
-As already alluded to in \Cref{sec:applications}, deciding upon two algebraic questions has been central in the study of reaction networks: \begin{itemize} \item The network is said to have the capacity for \term{multistationarity} if system \eqref{eq:augmented_crn} admits at least two positive zeros for some choice of $\k\in\RR^m_{>0}$ and $b\in \RR^{n-s}$. \item A network is said to have \term{absolute concentration robustness} (or \term{ACR} for short) with respect to a variable $x_i$ if $\pi_i(\VV_{>0}(F_\k))$ consists of at most a single point for all $\k\in\RR^m_{>0}$, where $\pi_i\from\RR^n\to\RR$ denotes the canonical projection onto the $i$th factor. \end{itemize}
+{As alluded to in the introduction, the following {three} algebraic properties play a central role in the (algebraic) study of reaction networks:} \begin{itemize} \item The network is said to have the capacity for \term{multistationarity} if system \eqref{eq:augmented_crn} admits at least two positive zeros for some choice of $\k\in\RR^m_{>0}$ and $b\in \RR^{n-s}$. \item A network is said to have \term{absolute concentration robustness} (or \term{ACR} for short) with respect to {$X_i$} if $\pi_i(\VV_{>0}(F_\k))$ consists of at most a single point for all $\k\in\RR^m_{>0}$, where $\pi_i\from\RR^n\to\RR$ denotes the canonical projection onto the $i$th factor. \item A polynomial $f\in \RR(\k)[x^\pm]$ is said to be a \term{steady state invariant} if for all $\k\in \RR^m_{>0}$, $f$ specializes to $\k$ and $\VV_{>0}(F_\k) \subseteq \VV_{>0}(f_\k)$. \end{itemize}

+See \Cref{fig:crnt_applications} for illustrations.
+These three problems have in common that they become much easier to address under the assumption of toric invariance, only by knowing the exponent matrix $A$ (which we have seen is easy to determine).
+We now treat each property separately.

+\textit{Multistationarity.} Multistationarity might imply that trajectories converge to different steady states for the same parameter values and has been associated with robust cellular decision making.
+Deciding upon multistationarity corresponds to the general problem of determining whether an augmented vertical system has multiple positive zeros for some choice of parameter values.
+This is, in general, a challenging quantifier elimination problem.
+However, under the assumption of toric invariance, it simplifies to a sign condition.

+The following proposition is a consequence and extension of \cite[§5]{Millan2012toricsteadystates} and \cite[§3]{Muller2015injectivity} (see also \cite[§2]{sadeghimanesh:multi}) from toric to torically invariant vertical systems.
+In particular, we provide a sufficient condition for the existence of multiple positive zeros that only relies on $\T_A$-invariance.
+For a set $P\subseteq\RR^n$, we let $\sign(P)$ denote the set of tuples in $\{0,+,-\}^n$ obtained by taking the sign of all elements of $P$ componentwise.